ehsanghaffar/awesome-clubhouse/README.md

 - [English Language](https://clubhousedb.com/club/290630288-english-language) - Network and practice speaking with people from all around the world using the English Language.

 #### Market
-   * [Bitcoin](https://clubhousedb.com/club/597-bitcoin) - A club for open and friendly dialog on bitcoin technology, markets, culture, and ecosystem.
+- [Bitcoin](https://clubhousedb.com/club/597-bitcoin) - A club for open and friendly dialog on bitcoin technology, markets, culture, and ecosystem.
-   * [Marketing Club](https://clubhousedb.com/club/131-marketing-club) - A community for all things marketing.
+- [Marketing Club](https://clubhousedb.com/club/131-marketing-club) - A community for all things marketing.

 #### Fun
-- [Beauty and The Geek](https://www.clubhouse.com/club/beauty-and-the-geek) - A club for the beauty and the geeks
+- [Beauty and The Geek](https://www.clubhouse.com/club/beauty-and-the-geek) - A club for the beauty and the geeks.
 - [Comedy Club](https://clubhousedb.com/club/1024-comedy-club) - The original and largest comedy community on Clubhouse with your favorite comedians, comedy writers, improv & sketch performers, and basically all things funny!
-- [Hot Developers](https://www.clubhouse.com/club/hot-persiandevelopers) - If you are hot developer just join
+- [Hot Developers](https://www.clubhouse.com/club/hot-persiandevelopers) - If you are hot developer just join.

 ### Code Snippets